Ocean's Eight

 Story & Plot Summary: Ocean's Eight

-Quick Plot Summary: Ocean's Eight is a Crime, Comedy, Action film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2018, Ocean's Eight is a Crime, Comedy, Action film directed by Gary Ross.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Sandra Bullock.

 Story Breakdown